ImaadBukhari/CRMUpdater/README.md

 ## Email Command Format

 - Must contain the phrase: `upload to affinity` (case-insensitive)
-- Companies should be on the same line as that phrase (before or around it).
-Examples:
+- Companies names should be before the phrase.
+Example:
-  - `Please upload to affinity: OpenAI, Anthropic, Scale AI`
   - `[OpenAI, Anthropic, Scale AI] upload to affinity`
 - Optional notes anywhere in the email using double quotes:
   - `Notes: "Some note text here"`

 Notes email body format sent to Affinity:
 ```
-{company_url}
+{company name}

 {note_text_and_optional_section_below}